AndrewCheng02/DSC180B-Capstone-ProjectA09/docs/index.md

 Our project will focus on data from the Human Connectome Project (HCP) Young Adult data release, which has a collection of 1,200 fMRI scanned adult brains.
 The data is in the form of voxels, which are pixels that exist in a three-dimensional space of a brain mapping to an intensity of a BOLD signal at a specific point in time.
 With the amount of different brains, it would be impossible to map one to one comparisons between specific voxel locations in the brain.
 So we use pre-processed data that shrinks the number of subjects to 1,003 subjects.
 We will later discuss the data in more detail.

 We are not the only ones to be interested in the differences of fMRI data in resting state between genders.
-A study by \cite{Sie2019-np} investigated age and gender differences in resting state functional connectivity.
+A study by [Sie 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6811649/) investigated age and gender differences in resting state functional connectivity.
 They found during rest females will have stronger correlations in the DMN than their male counterparts.
 While these differences were shown to wear off with age, this still proves there exist possible indicators to be found in fMRI data.

 For our neural network based classifier, we must explain some important considerations.
 For data pre-processing we explain changes we might need to make to data.
 Simulate an environment to prove the classification is practicable from correlation data.
 Finally explain our exploratory data analysis to display significant differences in the data between genders.